CIS565-Fall-2014/Project3-Pathtracer/README.md

 - Overview write up and performance impact:

-I add super sample anti-alisasing, which makes my render result much more beautiful.
+I add super sample anti-alisasing, which makes my render result smoother.
 To do this, I just jitter the initial rays randomly in each iteration.
 And here is the comparison between the scene with SSAA and the scene without SSAA:

 ![Alt text](https://github.com/wulinjiansheng/Project3-Pathtracer/blob/master/windows/Project3-Pathtracer/Project3-Pathtracer/Final%20Images/DetailWithSSAA.bmp)